Court Orders and Documents

 On June 19, 2019, Federal Magistrate Judge Sidney I. Schenkier of the United States District Court for the Northern District of Illinois entered the Amended Supplemental Relief Order.

-On August 28, 2019, Federal Magistrate Judge Sidney I. Schenkier of the United States District Court for the Northern District of Illinois entered the List of Exempt Positions in the Office of the Clerk of the Circuit Court of Cook County.
-The list is comprised of those positions that under applicable law are exempt from consideration of political reasons or factors because political affiliation is an appropriate requirement for the effective performance of the position.
+Judge Edmond Chang approved the List of Exempt Positions in the Office of the Clerk of the Circuit Court of Cook County.
+The List contains those positions that are exempt from the prohibitions of consideration of political reasons or factors because they involve policymaking to an extent or are confidential in such a way that political party affiliation is an appropriate requirement for the effective performance of the job.